carlesmu/isbg/README.md

  --learnunflagged       Only learn if unflagged
                         (for  --learnthenflag).
  --learnflagged         Only learn flagged.
- --lockfilegrace=<min>  Set the lifetime of the lock file
+ --lockfilegrace=min    Set the lifetime of the lock file
                         [default: 240.0].
  --lockfilename file    Override the lock file name.
  --maxsize numbytes     Messages larger than this will be ignored as